ljournot/UpSetPlot.jl/README.md

 Columns whose name is in `set_names` are excluded if they are empty or contain only `missing`s.

 `orientation` sets the orientation of the Intersection size barplot.

+If `cardinality_sort` is `true`, the Intersection Size barplot is sorted by set cardinality.

 If `cumul` is `true`, the UpSet plot includes an additional plot displaying the cumulative intersection size for each intersection degree.